Safeguarding Policy Statement

 - If an assessment is made that someone poses an unmanageable risk to those in need of protection and could not safely attend our church, we will ensure that they continue to be offered pastoral care and will signpost them to appropriate agencies for support.

-Date: 11 January 2017Code of Conduct Full Safeguarding Policy
+(Reviewed June 3 2019)Code of Conduct Full Safeguarding Policy